-- i.
-Any individual who suspects or witness Fraud, Waste, Abuse, violation of either the federal or state false claims provisions, or any other illegal or improper conduct should immediately report such violations to their supervisor, the Compliance Officer, or anonymously to the Compliance Telephone Hotline, Compliance Email address, or via routine interoffice mail, or may report directly to the MDHHS-OIG. - a.
-Reports to MCCMH Compliance should be made: - 1.
-Via email @ ComplianceReporting@mccmh.net - 2.
-Anonymously on the MCCMH website select the Corporate Compliance section under the Our Services menu - 3.
+- 1. Any individual who suspects or witnesses Fraud, Waste, Abuse, violation of either the federal or state false claims provisions, or any other illegal or improper conduct should immediately report such violations to their supervisor, the Compliance Officer, or anonymously to the Compliance Telephone Hotline, Compliance Email address, or via routine interoffice mail, or may report directly to the MDHHS-OIG. - a.
+Reports to MCCMH Compliance should be made: - i.
+Via email @ ComplianceReporting@mccmh.net - ii.
+Anonymously on the MCCMH website select the Corporate Compliance section under the "Quick Links" section at the bottom of the home page. - iii.
 Anonymously via the Telephone Compliance/Fraud, Waste, and Abuse Reporting Hotline: 586-469-6481 - b.
-Reports directly to Michigan's Office of Inspector General (OIG) can be made:
+Reports directly to Michigan's Office of Inspector General (OIG) can be made: - i.

-- i.
 Online at www.michigan.gov/fraud - ii.
 Via telephone at 855-MI-FRAUD (643-7283) (voicemail available for after hours) - iii.
-Send a Letter to the Office of Inspector General, PO Box 30062 Lansing, MI 48909 - ii.
+Send a Letter to the Office of Inspector General, PO Box 30062 Lansing, MI 48909

+- ii.
 The Compliance Officer will provide assistance with completing complaints, as necessary, while maintaining anonymity when requested, if possible.
 (Note: Recipient Rights complaints should be referred to the Recipient Rights Office.
-Concurrent investigations can be conducted if appropriate). - iii.
-The process for reporting suspected compliance complaints will be posted at all sites.
+Concurrent investigations can be conducted if appropriate). - c.
+The process for reporting suspected compliance complaints will be posted on all sites.